 Next is the "Processes" tab, which is used to set Processor Affinity.
 Processor affinity is no longer used as heavily as it was in past hardware and Windows versions.
 However, this menu can still be used to bypass the interload distribution of the CPU and always set a certain CPU core or cores to run a specific process.
-The processes pulldown list is a snapshot only of the processes in Task Manager when E-LEET launches.
-Click the "Refresh Processes" button to ensure the processes list is current before making affinity setting changes, or if the process you want is not showing.
+The processes pulldown list is a

+"Refresh Processes" button to ensure the processes list is current before making affinity setting changes, or if the process you want is not showing.

 To set affinity, click on the pulldown button next to "Process Name."
 Select the Process you wish to set affinity for; the file name will appear in the context menu.
 Finally, select which core or cores you want to assign to this process and click "Set" at the bottom.
-The final section is "Voltages," which provides a level of voltage control similar to what is available in the BIOS.
-Using the right image, you'll notice that there are options for multiple voltages, and two options for your CPU Vcore: Adaptive and Override voltages.